eFront: How tech can unlock private markets

 LL: That is why service providers are leveraging their position at the heart of the industry’s data to offer a platform like ours, positioning themselves as a partner for managing data between GPs and LPs.
 They are really looking to go beyond traditional services like fund accounting.

-LL: Speed is no small thing.
-For any large investor, simply receiving the data in a timely manner will be important.
+Yet for any large investor, simply receiving the data in a timely manner will be important.
 Systems can help to capture, report and interpret that data for LPs, allowing for better analysis.
 Furthermore, the best systems today offer a robust security framework with controls to facilitate the exchange of data within the regulatory environments that funds tend to operate in.
 Of course, ownership of data and the responsibility to safeguard data will be increasingly important.

 IR: A lot of the questionnaires for service providers we see are actually quite sophisticated, even in terms of IT issues.
 But we think it is important that a service provider be able to work with the systems the GP is already using, so that the flow of information is as frictionless as possible.
 The best asset servicers will be able to work with all of the systems and solutions that a firm uses in order to receive and share data.
 The biggest challenge that still remains in all of this is how to reconcile the data from various sources and departments.